zakariabelassri/zakariabelassri/README.md

-# I'm Zakaria

 ### About Me

-Frontend web developer with a keen interest in building functional web applications.
+My name is Zakaria, I am a frontend web developer with a keen interest in building functional web applications.
 Currently, I'm diving deep into the world of **Vue.js** to enhance my skills and explore the possibilities of modern web development.

 #